What Is a Mommy Makeover: Is It Just for Mommies?

 Monday - Thursday: 8 a.m.–5 p.m.

 Whether from having children or losing a lot of weight—or both—cosmetic changes to the midsection can detract from your confidence and quality of life.
 Stretched skin, a belly bulge, and pockets of fat are common complaints after pregnancy and major weight loss.
-Plastic surgery provides most women and men an effective solution.
+Plastic surgery provides most women and men with an effective solution.
 Dr. Sean Hill, a highly trained and experienced board-certified plastic surgeon, can renew your abdominal area and your confidence with abdominoplasty, often called a tummy tuck, in Frisco, TX.
 Patients from Plano, McKinney, Allen, and throughout the Dallas-Fort Worth Metroplex travel to Lone Star Plastic Surgery to have Dr. Hill perform their surgeries.